 The next film on this list is a complete departure from the warm and fuzzy feelings of Roman Holiday.
-From the cobble streets of Rome to the slick sophistication of Paris, Funny Face is a romantic-musical-comedy directed by Stanley Donen.
+From the cobbled streets of Rome to the slick sophistication of Paris, Funny Face is a romantic-musical-comedy directed by Stanley Donen.

-In the film Hepburn plays a shy, and rather homely bookkeeper named Jo Stockton who’s accidentally photographed by a fashion photographer during a photoshoot at her bookstore.
+In the film, Hepburn plays a shy and rather homely bookkeeper named Jo Stockton who’s accidentally photographed by a fashion photographer during a photo shoot at her bookstore.
 Astonished at how beautiful this “random girl” was in the background of his photo, the man who photographed Jo invites her to model for him in Paris.

-As the get to know each other better while snapping photos in front of iconic Parisienne landmarks, they eventually fall in love.
+As they get to know each other better while snapping photos in front of iconic Parisienne landmarks, they eventually fall in love.
 Unfortunately, the pair face a plethora of obstacles that hinder them from actually consummating their relationship.

 Also starring Fred Astaire and Kay Thompson, Funny Face is your archetypal classic Hollywood musical.
-With gorgeous scenic shots of Paris, a marvelous soundtrack and killer musical numbers (my favorite in particular is ‘Bonjour Paris‘) Funny Face rivals any MGM musical from that year; and the best part about that is, it stars Audrey Hepburn.
+With gorgeous scenic shots of Paris, a marvelous soundtrack and killer musical numbers (my favorite, in particular, is ‘Bonjour Paris‘) Funny Face rivals any MGM musical from that year; and the best part about that is, it stars Audrey Hepburn.